Ahead of NCP chief Sharad Pawar's visit to ED at 2 pm, sec 144 imposed in Ballard Estate

 Not surprised at ED's move: Sharad Pawar on bank scam case

-Taking to Twitter, Pawar, named in a money-laundering case by the ED in connection with a scam at Maharashtra State Cooperative Bank, wrote,"As mentioned during my press conference yesterday, I will be visiting the Mumbai ED office at Ballard Estate tomorrow, Friday 27 September, at 14.00 hrs."
+Taking to Twitter, Pawar, named in a money-laundering case by the ED in connection with a scam at Maharashtra State Cooperative Bank, wrote, "As mentioned during my press conference yesterday, I will be visiting the Mumbai ED office at Ballard Estate tomorrow, Friday 27 September, at 14.00 hrs."
 However, the ED has not summoned Pawar or anyone else named in the case as of yet.

-Meanwhile, the registration of the case against Pawar had drawn angry reaction from NCP workers who had staged protests in Mumbai, Baramati and Pune when the ED had framed Pawar in the case.
+Meanwhile, the registration of the case against Pawar had drawn an angry reaction from NCP workers who had staged protests in Mumbai, Baramati and Pune when the ED had framed Pawar in the case.

-With the ED expected to not allow Pawar entry into its office on Friday, NCP chief Nawab Malik ssaid,' Police is detaining NCP workers in Mumbai and in other parts of the state, it is not right.
+With the ED expected to not allow Pawar entry into its office on Friday, NCP chief Nawab Malik said,' Police is detaining NCP workers in Mumbai and in other parts of the state, it is not right.
 Sharad Pawar will definitely go to ED office at 2 pm today.
 BJP government is misusing Enforcement Directorate.''

 Mumbai: Sec144 CrPC has been imposed at Ballard Estate, where the office of Enforcement Directorate is situated;NCP Chief Sharad Pawar to visit ED office today to make himself available to the agency for their investigation in the money laundering case, in which he has been named pic.twitter.com/lixmftwYma— ANI (@ANI) September 27, 2019